AndriyHz/AirQuality/README.md

-# FOR TEENSY 3.2  with SensoAir SB and BME280
+# FOR TEENSY 3.2  with SenseAir S8 and BME280
 PM2_with_S8_BME280-For-Teensy3.ino

 Idea from https://github.com/alanishungry/AirSensorPackage/tree/master/Read_and_print_data_from_PMS3003_alan